iamricard/redux-workshop/redux/README.md

 # redux

-in this part of the workshop we will focus on learning how redux works with, no `React` or other view libraries.
-We will use something most people are familiar with, `jQuery`.
-Don't worry about build steps, all of is provided for you.
+in this part of the workshop we will focus on learning how redux works. we won't use `React` and other _modern_ view libraries, instead we'll use plain javascript functions and `jQuery` for dom manipulation. if you'd rather use vanilla JS or `zepto` or `umbrellajs`, by all means replace them for `jQuery`.

 ## what is redux?

-redux is _convenient_ way to manage your state.
-The easiest way to think about in, in my opinion, is this:
+redux is _convenient_ way to manage your state. the easiest way to think about in, in my opinion, is this:

 there are actions (which get **dispatched**) that enunciate **state** changes.